Artistic rendering – Event may differ

 Frequently Asked Questions

-What is the historical significance of the Escalade de Genève?
+What is the Escalade de Genève?